 Wilderness Wear Cumulo Merino Long Sleeve Tee Top provides sun protection as well as a layer for wicking moisture

 As the name suggest, the mid layer is worn somewhere in the middle of your layering system and is designed to provide extra warmth.
 This layer is where the versatility of your layering system comes into play.
-If the conditions dictate, I will add this layer on top of my base layer but for me this means that the temperature is starting to drop below zero degrees Celsius.
+If the conditions dictate, I will add this layer on top of my base layer but for me this means that the temperature is starting to drop well below zero degrees Celsius.
 Alternatively, I will use this as a warmer version of a base layer.
-After much testing i am now wearing the Wilderness Wear Fusion 190 Long sleeve Zip Neck Top, which is classed as lightweight (fleece weight of 190).
+After much testing I am now wearing the Wilderness Wear Fusion 190 Long sleeve Zip Neck Top, which is classed as lightweight (fleece weight of 190).
 This comfortably goes over my base layer.

 I am not a fan of having layers tucked into my pants as I find it’s annoying because the layers shift.
 So as strange as it sounds, this layer at least for me is often the last layer I put on and the first I will jettison.
 As mentioned you may be comfortable wearing this around camp but as soon as you start hiking you will heat up and start sweating.

-This is the layer you wear when things are getting really cold or have finished hiking for the day and are cooling down, or when you are just lounging around the campsite.
+This is the layer you wear when things are getting really cold or have finished hiking for the day and are cooling down, when you are just lounging around the campsite.

 The insulation layer will consist of either a down/synthetic jacket or a fleece.
 My personal choice as the moment is the the synthetic insulated Mens Northface Thermoball Hoodie.
 Synthetic jackets are more versatile as they keep you warm even when wet.
 On the downside synthetic jackets or fleece can often be heavier than down jackets,